Bucked-Up/dropdown-shopify/README.md

 3. has-img: will show image above the buttons or dropdown

+4. has-img-desktop: will show image only on desktop

-4. no-name-mobile: will remove the name from the button on mobile
+5. no-name-mobile: will remove the name from the button on mobile

 ### 3. Place this code and change as necessary into html/css footer
 ```